 Remember that we are the program in Social-Organizational Psychology at Teachers College, Columbia University.
 All of us.
+We belong to each other.
+We have a responsibility to each other.
 We are a community, part of a long prestigious legacy of Psychology at TC - building on the work of those who came before us and learning, teaching, growing and working together.
 We are living in a world that is extraordinarily complex, that can be relentless, that is, at times, horrifying, often exciting, sometimes rewarding, always compelling.

-And, remember that we are living in a world that is in need of us - all of us - working on its issues, affecting positive change, contributing.
+We are living in a world that is in need of us - all of us - working on its issues, affecting positive change, contributing.

-So my piece of advice to you - Try to bring your best self every day to our collective work.
+So, as you embark on earning your master's degree with us, I offer this advice to you: try to bring your best self every day to our collective work.

 Challenge and stretch yourself again and again even when it makes you feel uncomfortable.
 If you are an introvert, push yourself at times to speak up more often.
 If you are an extrovert, remember to listen more often than you speak.
 Work to be open to new views, perhaps especially when you are pretty sure those views are wrong.
 Catch yourself making quick judgments and instead, consider that what others are trying to express might be valid.
 Tolerate not knowing the answer.
 Risk learning something new in public, even while your classmates are watching.
 Model that for each other.
 Take responsibility for your choices and look to your own role in a situation before blaming others.
 Assume good intentions in your peers, your colleagues, your professors, and the institution of TC.
 We are good people here, and we are all trying to do the right thing even when it looks otherwise.
 When you are frustrated, start with compassion - for yourself and for those around you - and see if that doesn't get you to a more productive place.
+Take good care of yourself and let that self-care give you the energy to take care of each other.
 Share yourself, have fun, let joy in, work hard, think deeply, hold on to each other.
 I will try to do the same.
 We will try to do the same.